 Hosting may add conveniences and security for site management.
 But speed is dependent upon optimizing and limiting the number of website components.
 Hosting can make a difference in Time-to-First-Byte (TTFB).
 This is the parameter Google uses in it’s search algorithm.
 But we repeat, TTFB only influences SEO by less than 1 percent.
 Is special, costlier hosting really benefiting SEO?
 No. Remember, content relevance is more important – always!
 The average web page now weighs 2.3 to 3.0 megabytes.
 It doesn’t matter how long it actually loads for SEO.
 It does make a difference in how frustrated a site user feels.
 The upper tolerance seems to be 2 seconds.
 Even though the average page load is now 8 seconds.
 Horrible!
 Those load times have nothing to do with hosting and everything to do with extravagant and out-of-control developers and designers.

 4Caching WordPress is so effective that it can result in a 10x speed gain over a non-cached website.

 5Too many plugins slow down your WordPress website.

 6The best tool to measure web speed is Google PageSpeed Insights.

 7Google says I need to have a performance goal of 400 millisecond page load times.

 Google is full of idealistic waste matter.

 The average load time today is 8 seconds.
+That is bad but there are many slower sites.
 Most website-optimization professionals agree a 2-second load for WordPress is doable with good optimization discipline.
 That is our goal.
 The saving grace is user-perceived load time – not actual load time.

 8Content Delivery Networks (CDN) always speed up load times.